ampproject/amphtml/docs/include_features.md

     <amp-img id="img2" src="hidden.jpg" width=527 height=193 layout="nodisplay"></amp-img>

-The AMP HTML runtime can affectively manage image resources, choosing to delay or prioritize resource loading based on the viewport position, system resources, connection bandwidth, or other factors.
+The AMP HTML runtime can effectively manage image resources, choosing to delay or prioritize resource loading based on the viewport position, system resources, connection bandwidth, or other factors.